ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 algorithm checkpoint version.

-How do I restore an Algorithm from a Checkpoint?
+How do I restore an Algorithm from a checkpoint?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given our checkpoint path (returned by ``Algorithm.save()``), we can now